-- Coordinate efforts between Fire and Ambulance; - Institute more effective and efficient Fire/Ambulance operations and practices; - Enhance cross training, call response, and certification practices to ensure effective, timely coverage; - Offer EMS cross-training to police officers to increase the number of qualified first responders, - Maintenance all equipment and vehicles more maximum ROI; - Oversee ongoing performance management of all personnel.
+- Coordinate and integrate efforts between Fire and Ambulance; - Institute more effective and efficient Fire/Ambulance operations and practices; - Enhance cross training, call response, and certification practices to ensure effective, timely coverage; - Offer EMS cross-training to police officers to increase the number of qualified first responders, - Maintenance all equipment and vehicles more maximum ROI; - Oversee ongoing performance management of all personnel.

 These activities, we believe, will markedly strengthen the quality and timeliness of public safety that all residents deserve.
 It will be highly advantageous to work with a qualified consulting firm with considerable experience assisting municipalities (and fire/rescue departments in particular) with these sorts of multi-faceted transitions.
+If the Town does not invest in coordinating this transition and utilize independent expertise, it is likely that conflict within the Fire Department will persist.